 They need to spend plenty of time with the family or they can become bored and destructive.
 The National Pyr Rescue recommends never leaving the dog outside in the yard when the family is not home as they may try to escape to pursue suspected predators.
 A physical fence is needed as their thick fur and a high tolerance for pain can lead them to ignore an electronic fence.

 Pyrs were bred to be intelligent but independent watchdogs for flocks and training can be difficult.
 They need consistency and are best with owners who are experienced in dog training.

 Socialization from a young age is important for this breed as they are naturally suspicious of any newcomer.
-They will prevent anyone from entering their territory if not welcomed by their owner.
 They are world-class barkers with a keen sense of hearing.
-They will alert you and the entire neighborhood to anything they detect.
-This is especially true at night since they were bred to be nocturnal guards.
-This can make them less suitable dogs in many environments.
+In the event of an intruder, they will alert you and the entire neighborhood, and this is especially true at night since they were bred to be nocturnal guards.
+This may make them less suitable for certain households.

-This breed is naturally protective and devoted to children and makes a loving family dog.
+This breed is devoted to its family's children and makes a loving family dog.
 One precaution is that this dog will be too large for young children to walk on a leash.
-They can also be overly protective of children when they are rough-housing with children who are not part of the family.
+They can also be overly protective of children when rough-housing with others who are not part of the family.